mondoboia/datastoryviz-sparql-lab/README.md

 This file serves as a foundational dataset for evaluating user approaches to query design, visualisation strategy, and narrative structuring in educational or exploratory settings.

+### `semantic_web_storytelling_analysis.ipynb`

+A published notebook that supports the analysis presented in a paper on Semantic Web storytelling.
+It includes:
+- Quantitative analysis of story structure and components
+- Categorisation of SPARQL queries and their roles in narratives
+- Visualisation patterns and their narrative functions
+- Preliminary conclusions on user proficiency and storytelling strategies

 ## License